Help Ensure our Neighborhoods and Communities Thrive!

-- Extend the Community Investment Tax Credit (CITC) to support critical economic and community development.
+- Extend and expand the Community Investment Tax Credit (CITC) to support critical economic and community development.

-An Act financing the production and preservation of housing for low and moderate income residents (H.4134) provides a comprehensive approach to addressing these housing needs by providing critical funding for the production, preservation, and modernization of public and affordable housing in communities across the state by investing $1.7B over the next five years and reauthorizing successful bond-funding programs that serve diverse populations, including working families, the elderly, people with disabilities, and the homeless.
+An Act financing the production and preservation of housing for low and moderate income residents (S.2368) provides a comprehensive approach to addressing the Commonwealth’s housing needs by providing critical funding for the production, preservation, and modernization of public and affordable housing in communities across the state by authorizing $1.8B in investments over the next five years and reauthorizing successful bond-funding programs that serve diverse populations, including working families, the elderly, people with disabilities, and the homeless.